National Awards & Honours A-C

 Deadline: May 31

-The Whitworth Award recognizes individuals who have made a sustained and substantial contribution to educational research over a period of time.
+The Whitworth Award is awarded every three years and recognizes individuals who have made a sustained and substantial contribution to educational research over a period of time.

 Canadian Medical Hall of Fame